 Welcome to Rosegarth & Siddal Surgeries

+This website provides many online facilities, including appointment booking, cancellation, and prescription ordering.
 It also contains a vast range of health information and resources, along with practical information on visiting the Practice.

 We hope you find the website useful and informative.

 We are part of the Halifax Central Primary Care Network (PCN)

 If you’re a patient at our practice you can now use the new NHS App, a simple and secure way to access a range of NHS services on your smartphone or tablet.

 You can use the NHS App to check your symptoms and get instant advice, book appointments, order repeat prescriptions, view your GP medical record and more.

 If you already use Systm Online you can continue to use it.
 You can use the NHS App as well.